MaterializeInc/materialize/doc/user/content/sql/types/list.md

 - All instances of `listelementany` must be of the same type.
 - If a function uses both `listany` and `listelementany` parameters, all instances of `listany` must be a list of the type used in `listelementany`.
+- If any value passed to a polymorphic parameter is a [custom type](/sql/types/#custom-types), additional constraints apply.

 ### Operators